kwingfi24/Pi_in_the_Sky/PLANNING.md

 Obviously turns the project off and will need to connect and unconnect the battery to the rest of the device.

 ## Risk_Mitigation
 The only real risks I see is possibly with the soldering or launching/testing of the launching.
-As of right now, I’m not completely sure how exactly we are going to get the project up in the air.
-Depending on how we do it, we can be careful and cautious in many ways such as standing away from lanchings and making sure no pieces are going to fly off.
+As of right now, the plane glider will be sent up by a make shift slingshot.
+We can be careful and cautious in many ways such as having other stand away from lanchings, aiming at an open space, and making sure no pieces are going to fly off.
+If there are going to be two people launching, the person in front (holding the stick) will be out of the way enough so that the can hold it, but not be in the plane gliders path.
 With having things fall when the project hits the apexs, could also have a bit of a risk becuase of what and how fast the object is falling.
 To combat this, the things falling should be smaller and lighter objects, possibly ribbons or something of that sort.